-Lift out the 2 base bricks next to the grate and the metal rear brick spacer.
+Lift out the rear brick spacer fuel retaining bars.
+Lift out the 4 base bricks next to the grate.

-Remove the left or right hand vermiculite side brick by lifting the top baffle brick and pulling the side brick down from the top.
+Remove the left hand vermiculite side brick by lifting the top baffle brick and pulling the side brick down from the top.